flutter/website/src/development/tools/devtools/_profiler.md

 This chart should be viewed as a top-down stack trace, where the top-most stack frame calls the one below it.
 The width of each stack frame represents the amount of time it consumed the CPU.
-Stack frames that consume a lot of CPU time may be a good place to look for possible performance improvements.
+Stack frames that consume a lot of CPU time might be a good place to look for possible performance improvements.

 ![Screenshot of a flame chart]({{site.url}}/assets/images/docs/tools/devtools/cpu_profiler_flame_chart.png){:width="100%"}